markito/kqr-pay/README.md

 ### Create the quarkus-decoder service

-`knctl deploy -s quarkus-kiosk -i markito/quarkus-decoder:v1 --managed-route=false`
+`kn service create quarkus-qrdecoder --image markito/quarkus-decoder:v1 -n markito`

-This will create a service but not yet expose a route to it.
-Using Knative service rollout strategy we will use some predefined revision labels to direct traffic at a given revision.
-Since we have a single revision available let's send 100% of the traffic to it.
+This will create a new Knative service and since we have a single revision available it will receive 100% of the traffic.

-`knctl rollout --route quarkus-kiosk -p quarkus-kiosk:latest=100%`

 Now let's modify something in our application, like the *background color* of the landing page, then build and deploy a new version of the service.